Central Florida Medical Malpractice

-Even though medical professionals must pass exams to obtain a license, they must continue to practice medicine with an appropriate level of skill to keep that license.
+Medical professionals must pass exams to obtain a license.
+Additionally, they must continue to practice medicine with an appropriate level of skill to keep that license.
 A failure to provide this level of care may give rise to accusations of malpractice.

 Malpractice carries a specific definition under state law.
 According to Florida Statutes §766.102, all providers must practice their craft with a reasonable level of skill and care.
-This statute continues on to define this level of care as reasonably prudent action that any other medical professional of equal skill and circumstance would do.
+This statute continues on to define this level of care as reasonably prudent.
+It must be an action that any other medical professional of equal skill and circumstance would do.

 Examples of medical malpractice may include:

 - A failure to accurately diagnose a condition